 It doesn’t mean it’s a bad idea, it’s just…a red flag.
 I’ll help you green-light or red-light the idea in the next few steps, but if you have another idea that seems to have much greater profitability you may want to go with that other idea instead.

-How to *Confirm* Your Niche is a Strong, Profitable Choice
+How to *Confirm* That Your Niche Market is a Strong, Profitable Choice

 The theories in your head are great, but you need to set them aside for now.
 We’re not building a business on theory.
 It’s time to find your target market, connect with them, and get them to tell you exactly how to profit from them.

 Here’s where most people make the first big mistake.
-They choose a niche they feel good about and immediately go purchase a domain name and start to put up a website.
+They find a niche market they feel good about and immediately go purchase a domain name and start to put up a website.

 You should only do that if you want to waste a lot of time, effort, and money.